AddPay/addpay-php-sdk/README.md

 # AddPay PHP
 A PHP package to assist in developing applications communicating with the AddPay API.
 The package already exists elsewhere, but due to someone's lack of understanding of API's, this is a replica with **spoon-feeding methods**.
 This package was written specifically for an incredibly difficult individual who has no understanding of JSON API's and thinks that to add a new field to a JSON object, a new PHP class is required, apparently calling the native PHP function `json_encode()` is too "low-level"... :trollface: :trollface: :trollface: :trollface:

+# Read This First - Q&A for the not-so-bright

+### Does this package require composer?
+No.

+### Why is there a composer.json and composer.lock file then?
+The package was **built** using composer.

+### I get an error saying some/path/AddPayOpenAPI.php does not exist?
+Your package is broken!
+No, the package is fine.
+You need to load the AddPayOpenAPI.php file relative to your working files path.

+### Why don't you provide examples of every example?
+Because I'd like to encourage you to use your brain and read the fucking API documentation before asking idiotic questions like these.

 # Important Note
 While developing the package for the with the above mentioned "developer" in mind, this package has some magic method handlers, the major method being the `with` method call which is received by the internal `__call` method.
 Think of the `with` method as a wildcard method that allows you to set a JSON payload with anything following the `with` word, for example: